-- the individual - companies for which the individual is an officer (a director, manager, secretary or other similar officer) - partnerships and limited liability partnerships that the individual is a partner of - 60.
-Offences that are relevant are set out in Annex I. The CA must take into account the terms of the Rehabilitation of Offenders Act 1974 and the applicant does not need to

-- 61. If during checks the CA discovers a relevant conviction against the applicant which has not been disclosed, the CAs may refuse the application or the CA may contact the applicant which will delay the decision to approve or otherwise. - 62.
-Refusal of approval would normally be appropriate for offences that demonstrate a deliberate disregard for the requirements of food law, animal health and animal welfare rules, for example where there are repeated convictions, [or deliberately making false or misleading statements]. - 63.
-If it thinks it right to do so, the CA may still decide to grant conditional approval or full approval even though an applicant has demonstrated a poor record of compliance with regulatory requirements such as being convicted of a relevant offence.
+- the individual - companies for which the individual is an officer (a director, manager, secretary or other similar officer) - partnerships and limited liability partnerships that the individual is a partner of - 53.
+Offences that are relevant are set out in Annex I. The CA must take into account the terms of the Rehabilitation of Offenders Act 1974 and the applicant does not need to disclose 'spent convictions' covered by that Act.
+The Act applies only where an individual has been convicted of an offence.
+However, where the person convicted is a corporate body, the CA should have regard to whether the conviction would have been spent if it had been committed by an individual and should normally treat the corporate body in the same way. - 54.
+If during checks the CA discovers a relevant conviction against the applicant which has not been disclosed, the CAs may refuse the application or the CA may contact the applicant which will delay the decision to approve or otherwise. - 55.
+Refusal of approval would normally be appropriate for offences that demonstrate a deliberate disregard for the requirements of food law, animal health and animal welfare rules, for example where there are repeated convictions, [or deliberately making false or misleading statements]. - 56.
+If it thinks it right to do so, the CA may still decide to grant [conditional approval or full approval] even though an applicant has demonstrated a poor record of compliance with regulatory requirements such as being convicted of a relevant offence.